Cellulitis strikes again

 A blog about living with FSH muscular dystrophy.
 Questions?

-Entries are listed in chronological order, latest first.
-Select a year to jump to entries posted in that year:
+Posts are listed in chronological order, ie. latest first.
+Select a year to jump to posts from that year:

 After the previous success of my speech therapy outing to Wagamama, Louise, Olivia, and I decided to do it again.
 Continue reading →